 However.
 I support dreams.
 If your dream is to have an academic career, then I’m here to help.
 If a visually impaired person asked me for advice about climbing Everest, I wouldn’t say “You can’t.”
 I’d say, “ok, do you have a guide?
 Legible maps?
 Do you have adequate funds?
 If not, do you know where to find them?
 Do you have a backup plan?
 Do you know the dangers?
 Are you in fit condition?
 Have you spoken to others who have done it?
 Do they encourage you?”
 If not, I’d tell them, “you’re not ready now; come back when you are and let’s make it happen.”
 And then I’d wish them well on their journey.

 And then if they didn’t make it, that would be ok.
 Plans shift.
 Circumstances change.
 Life values evolve.

 Academic careers are the same.
 What starts out as an inspired quest for new knowledge and social impact can devolve into endless days in an airless room, broke, in debt, staring at a computer, exploited by departments, dismissed by professors, ignored by colleagues, disrespected by students.

 It is ok to decide that’s not what you want.
 It is ok to make another choice.
 There is life outside of academia.
 But academia is a kind of cult, and deviation from the normative values of the group is not permitted or accepted within its walls.
 You will be judged harshly by others and, to the extent you’ve been properly socialized into the cult during graduate school, by your own inner voices.
 Making the decision to leave involves confronting that judgment, working through it, and coming out the other side.
 It is long and hard and involves confronting profound shame.
 I went through this.
 I know.

-So, go if it is what you truly want, and blessings upon your head.
-Quit if it is what you truly want, and blessings upon your head.
+So, quit if it is what you truly want, and blessings upon your head.
 Either way, proceed armed not with self-delusion and blind hope, but with knowledge and a plan.